sfuhrm/saphir-hash/README.md

 ## Documentation

-The documentation can be viewed when doing
+The documentation can be viewed after executing

-	mvn javadoc:javadoc
+	mvn javadoc:aggregate

 ## Building